The genealogy of a solvable population model under selection with dynamics related to directed polymers: Introduction

-We analyze the genealogical tree of the population by observing the ancestral partition process, {\it i.e.} we sample without replacement $n \ll N$ individuals from a given generation $T$, say $e_1, \ldots, e_n$ and for $0 \leq t \leq T$ we consider $\Pi_{t}^{N,n}$ the random partition of $[n]:= \{1,\ldots,n\}$ such that $i$ and $j$ belong to the same equivalent class if and only if $e_i$ and $e_j$ share the same ancestor at time $T-t$.
+We analyse the genealogical tree of the population by observing the ancestral partition process, that is, we sample without replacement $n \ll N$ individuals from a given generation $T$, say $e_1, \ldots, e_n$ and for $0 \leq t \leq T$ we consider $\Pi_{t}^{N,n}$ the random partition of $[n]:= \{1,\ldots,n\}$ such that $i$ and $j$ belong to the same equivalent class if and only if $e_i$ and $e_j$ share the same ancestor at time $T-t$.
 It is very important to realize that the direction of time for the ancestral process is the opposite of the direction of time for the ``natural'' evolution of the population.